Bilophila wadsworthia

 Bilophila wadsworthia is a Gram-negative, obligately anaerobic, catalase-positive, bile-resistant, and asaccharolytic bacillus.
 Approximately 75% of B. wadsworthia strains are urease positive.
-B. wadsworthia is linked to various diseases and is not well known due to frequent misidentification of the bacteria, and the National Center for Biotechnology Information is including it the phylum of Proteobacteria.
-The two unique characteristics of B. wadsworthia are the utilisation of the sulfated amino acid taurine in the production of hydrogen sulfide and the rapid catalase reaction.
+B. wadsworthia is linked to various diseases and is not well known due to frequent misidentification of the bacteria; the National Center for Biotechnology Information used to include it the phylum of Proteobacteria.
+The two unique characteristics of B. wadsworthia are the utilisation of the alkylsulfonate amino acid taurine in the production of hydrogen sulfide and the rapid catalase reaction.
 This bacterium is susceptible to the β-lactam antibiotics imipenem, cefoxitin, and ticarcillin.

 Biology

 Type and morphology

 B. wadsworthia is a Gram-negative, catalase-positive, and usually urease-positive bacterium.
 Although most strains are urease positive, there are some strains that are urease negative.
 This bacterium is approximately 0.7 μm wide by 1.0–10.0 μm long in colony and the cells are pleomorphic with irregular cell walls.
 B. wadsworthia, due to its slow nature to grow in standard media for anaerobes, is often misidentified as other anaerobes or not identified at all.
 The best identifier for this bacterium is a transparent colony with a black center in BBE agar; the black center is ferrous sulfide, which is created by the hydrogen sulfide the bacteria produces.
 Another unique characteristic of B. wadsworthia is its positive catalase reaction with a 15% hydrogen peroxide reagent; its catalase reaction is unlike other catalase-positive species because the reaction is explosive with bubble formation and is very quick.
 The most accurate method to identify this bacterium from other similar species is through gas liquid chromatography (GLC); GLC results show that there are a lot of acetic acid peaks and minimal succinic acid present.
 B. wadsworthia is non-motile and is non-spore forming.
 In addition, this bacterium has irregular cell walls and no flagella attached to it.
 The two factors that stimulate its growth are bile and pyruvate; specifically, 20% bile and 1% pyruvate.